Today’s featured essential oil should be

 Applications: Tea Tree has the strongest impact on the skin and respiratory systems.
 It’s also great for mouth and gums.

-(Here are some guidelines for making your own essential oil blends in a safe dilution.)
+(Here are some guidelines for making your essential oil blends in a safe dilution.)

-Blends well with: Personally, I never use Tea Tree in a blend for its aroma since it smells strongly medicinal, but rather for it’s specific therapeutic action.
+Blends well with: I never use Tea Tree in a blend for its aroma since it smells strongly medicinal, but rather for its specific therapeutic actions.

 1. Bathroom Group Scrub